Lionel Messi Fast Facts - KTVZ

 CNN Editorial Research

-Here is a look at the life of soccer player Lionel “Leo” Messi, who plays for Argentina’s national team.
+Here is a look at the life of soccer player Lionel “Leo” Messi, who plays for Argentina’s national team and Paris Saint-Germain.

 Personal